 CONSTRAINTS POTENTIALS

-Lack of business skills.

-Agriculture Lack of finance: emerging farmers Fruit plantations

-0 often do not have start-up capital.
-Large-scale production of vegetables and

-Limited land supply for large-scale hydroponics

-farming activities.
-Poultry farming

 Perceived lack of agricultural Layer farming

 supporting services in the area.
 Cattle farming

 No efficient representation of Bee keeping

 Black farmer's interests.
 Forestry plantations

 Underutilization of the Essential oils

 agricultural services of extension Sugar cane

-officers. -
+officers. Ŭ

 Inability to produce high quality

 agricultural products by intensive

 crop production units.

 Lack of knowledge and expertise:

 Some farmers begin their

 endeavour with minimal

 knowledge.
 They are unaware of

 where or how to market their

 products, and are unaware of

 where or how to seek assistance.

 Animal and plant disease and

 treatment thereof: Many farmers

 are faced with diseases they do not

 know how to treat.
 Many of them

 are often not within reach of a

 veterinarian or any other

 assistance, which could result in

 the loss of their entire crop or all

 their livestock.

 Poor and/or lack of road, water

 and electricity infrastructure in

 most rural areas.

 There is a huge need to have input

 materials closer to farms.

 These projects need to be run as

-busin profit There indiv These either coope businesses for them to be
+businesses for them to be

 profitable and self sustaining.

 There is a huge need to capacitated

 individuals running these projects.

 These projects should be registered

 either as cooperatives, close

 cooperatives or private companies

 in order to benefit well from public

 and private markets.

 Huge fear of sector development

 amongst white farmers because of

 potential and damaging land

 claims.

-Tourism Training of tour guides; Cultural activities include Identification and training of tour operators; Telling of Zulu history Identification of dance group Telling of Mthonjaneni history participants; and Sharing traditional way of life Identification of people or elders to Sharing indigenous knowledge participate in A Zulu cultural village could be developed -telling of ancient Zulu history showing Zulu heritage (pictorially and through -Mthonjaneni history videos, CDs, books, story telling, poetry and -traditional and modern way of life praise singers) should be developed at Mgabhi -indigenous knowledge where Nandi, the Mother of the Zulu nation is management rested. -sangomas and inyangas to participate (in information sharing Eco-tourism activities include: about ancient health and sickness management) Nature photography; -homestead to participate (food Bird watching; preparation and preservation) Botanical studies; Hiking; and Weak tourism image of the area; Fly-fishing at Phobana Lake No brand name for the Mthonjaneni municipality; A lack of local tour operators; Poor road signage and directions; Poor and/ or lack of road, water and electricity infrastructure.
-Trade and Shopping mall Consumer demand and preferences Commerce Car dealership
+T Tourism Training of tour guides; Cultural activities include Identification and training of tour operators; Telling of Zulu history Identification of dance group Telling of Mthonjaneni history participants; and Sharing traditional way of life

+Identification of people or elders to Sharing indigenous knowledge

+participate in A Zulu cultural village could be developed

+-telling of ancient Zulu history showing Zulu heritage (pictorially and through

+-Mthonjaneni history videos, CDs, books, story telling, poetry and

+-traditional and modern way of life praise singers) should be developed at Mgabhi

+-indigenous knowledge where Nandi, the Mother of the Zulu nation is

+management rested.

+-sangomas and invangas to

+participate (in information sharing Eco-tourism activities include:

+about ancient health and sickness

+management) Nature photography;

+-homestead to participate (food Bird watching;

+preparation and preservation) Botanical studies;

+Hiking; and

+Weak tourism image of the area; Fly-fishing at Phobana Lake

+No brand name for the Mthonjaneni

+municipality;

+A lack of local tour operators;

+Poor road signage and directions;

+Poor and/ or lack of road, water

+and electricity infrastructure.

+Trade and Shopping mall Consumer demand and preferences

+Commerce Car dealership